umcloud/terraform-openstack-kubeadm/README.md

 This project removes the taint from the master that prohibits Kubernetes from scheduling pods on the master.

+## RBAC

+kubeadm bootstraps clusters with activated role-based access control (RBAC).
+The [required ACL configuration](assets/ingress-rbac.yml) for nginx ingress is quite complicated on the first glance.
+You can find some discussion around it [in this ticket](https://github.com/kubernetes/ingress/issues/575).
+Everything ingress is deployed into a separate namespace called "nginx-ingress" and uses a fresh service account "nginx-ingress-serviceaccount".

 ## Non-production Usage

 `kubeadm` is still in beta and will output the warning: